ScooloV/bbpedia/docs/death_zone/match_events.md

 ### (5-6, 5) BURNING BARREL

 *A particularly mischievous fan has thrown a lit barrel of tar onto the pitch.
-Such behaviour shows complete disregard for the safety of players, officialss and fans alike, and as such is frowned upon by some.*
+Such behaviour shows complete disregard for the safety of players, officials and fans alike, and as such is frowned upon by some.*

 The coach of the active team may choose a target square anywhere on the pitch.
 The target square is moved D3 squares in a direction determined by rolling a D8 and referring to the Random Direction template.
 If the target square would move off the pitch, or would end in an occupied square, it stops moving.
 After moving the target square, the coach of the active team places a marker in the target square.

 The square containing the marker is occupied by the burning barrel.
 Players cannot enter this square or be pushed into it, and if the ball lands in or bounces into this square it will bounce again.
 In addition, the squares adjacent to the barrel are ablaze, and any attempt to pick up the ball within one of those squares suffers an additional -1 modifier.
 If a player ends their activation standing within one of those squares, roll a D6.
 If the result is higher than that player's Strength characteristic, they are immediately Knocked Down.

 At the start of each team turn, the coach of the active team rolls a D6, adding 1 to the result if the current weather conditions are Pouring Rain or a Blizzard.
-On a roll of 6+, the firre goes out and the marker is removed.
+On a roll of 6+, the fire goes out and the marker is removed.
 Otherwise, it is removed at the end of the current drive.

 ### (5-6, 6) COMMERCIAL ENDORSEMENT